-Hand Dryer Heights for Disabled Toilets in Australia
+Hand Dryer Heights & Considerations for Disabled Toilets in Australia

 What is the correct height of a hand dryer in a disabled toilet?

-When installing a disabled toilet hand dryer at the right height in Australia it is necessary to comply with the Australian Standard Design for access and mobility General requirements for access – New building work.
+When installing a disabled toilet hand dryer it is necessary to comply with the Australian Standard Design for access and mobility.
 The Standard states that the main components or outlets of hand dryers, soap dispensers, towel dispensers and similar fittings must be installed between 900mm and 1100mm above the finished floor, and 500mm or further from any corners in a disabled access bathroom.
 These fittings must also be fully operational with one hand.

 Ideal hand dryers for disabled washrooms

-Davidson Washroom has a number of suitable hand dryer products to suit disabled washrooms.
-Some meet ADA (Americans with Disabilities Act) requirements for disabled washrooms, which are more detailed than Australian standards and as such can be an ideal choice.
+Fortunately there are a number of hand dryer products that can meet all these requirements for disabled washrooms here at Davidson Washroom.
+Some even meet ADA (Americans with Disabilities Act) requirements for disabled washrooms, which are more detailed than Australian standards.
 In particular, our Mediclinics Speedflow range is the only dryer of its type to meet the US legal requirements without any modifications to the building.
-Speedflow products all offer a low profile, smooth design with no sharp corners and fast and quiet operation.
-If you would like assistance choosing the right hand dryer for your commercial washrooms within Australia, view our selection guide and contact our team today.
+Speedflow products all offer a low profile, smooth design with no sharp corners, and fast, quiet operation.